 Substance use can lead to long-term social and health problems, injury, and even death.
 Growth

 and development can be affected by tobacco, alcohol, and drugs.
-Teens who abuse these substances
+Teens who use these substances

 may have trouble finding their identity, building relationship

 skills, and becoming emotionally stable.
 They also may have trouble preparing for their future.
-Substance abuse can affect memory and learning, which can
+Substance use can affect memory and learning, which can

 harm a teen's schoolwork.